sleiendecker/waltscience.github.io/_posts/2020-8-3-retailsales.md

 Others argue [new funding should focus on states and municipalities](https://www.forbes.com/sites/lizfarmer/2020/07/30/bailout-stimulus-federal-relief-recovery/#6fbc9e895678), which are face massive revenue shortfalls.
 Yet, there seems to be little desire to grant federal stimulus money to states.

-In any case, [an unprecedented, unheard-of, unimaginable portion of our economy is being kept afloat right now by a firehose of U.S. aid to corporations and citizens](https://www.barrons.com/articles/for-the-first-time-ever-uncle-sams-aid-to-u-s-tops-quarterly-gdp-51596244795).
-As the government begins to close the tap, *we will sink*.
+In any case, [an unprecedented, unheard-of, unimaginable portion of our economy is being kept afloat right now by a firehose of U.S. aid aimed at corporations and citizens](https://www.barrons.com/articles/for-the-first-time-ever-uncle-sams-aid-to-u-s-tops-quarterly-gdp-51596244795).
+As the government begins to close the tap, *the economy will start to sink*.

+Until then, I will be perfecting homemade pasta - when it's done coking, it floats.

 <br>
 <br>